-- Be grounded to the frame of the welder using a grounded type plug. - · Be double insulated.
+- Be grounded to the frame of the welder using a grounded type plug. - Be double insulated.
 Do not ground the machine to a pipe that carries explosive or combustible material.

-When this welder is mounted on a truck or trailer, its frame must be securely connected to the metal frame of the vehicle.
+When this welder is mounted on a truck or trailer, its frame must be electrically connected to the metal frame of the vehicle, use a #8 or larger copper wire connected between the machine grounding stud and frame of the vehicle.
 When this engine driven welder is connected to premises wiring such as that in a home or shop, its frame must be connected to the system earth ground.
 See further connection instructions in the section entitled "Standby Power Connections" as well as the article on grounding in the latest U.S. National Electrical Code and the local code.